 Reflect on your not-ideal circumstances and have gratitude for the gift single motherhood has given you.
 Yep.
 You read that correctly.

 - Tell yourself that no matter what happens, you will choose to be completely happy, to feel good, to embrace the challenges and feel energized.

 Remember, you’ve been through it all.
 Childbirth and c-sections.
 Diapers.
 Poop.
 So much poop.
 Temper tantrums in public (by children and the other grown up).
-An asshole-partner, break ups, divorce battle, custody battle.
-Awkward parent-teacher conferences, shame when submitting the “family photo” at their school, child support nonsense, and reading bedtime stories about Mommy, Baby, and…Uncle Joe?
+Break ups, divorce battles, custody battles.
+Awkward parent-teacher conferences, shame when submitting the family photo at their school, child support nonsense, and reading bedtime stories about Mommy, Baby, and…Uncle Joe?

 You are STRONG and UNSTOPPABLE.
 And you are NOT alone.

 Remember, NO ONE ELSE is going to “make” you happy.
 No one is going to solve your problems for you.